 He is the creator of the Adventurepreneur Playbook Podcast, where he shares the stories of big-name and up-and-coming entrepreneurs, professional athletes, and outside the box thinkers - who have built their passions for adventure, travel, and the outdoors into successful startups, lifestyles, or personal brands.

-Jeremy is also the founder of Revive, a startup that redefines the way we work by designing remote co-working experiences for those looking to trade-in their routine 9-5 jobs for a more meaningful and adventurous lifestyle.
-Revive makes it easy for anyone to explore, live, work, and play while travelling internationally in three-month, and 12-month itineraries.
+Jeremy is also the founder of Revive, a startup that redefines the way we work by designing remote work and personal growth experiences for those looking to trade-in their routine 9-5 jobs for a more meaningful and adventurous lifestyle.
+Revive makes it easy for anyone to explore, live, work, and play while traveling internationally in one-month, four-month and twelve-month itineraries.

 A little deeper dive into my story....